brucecui97/habitat_interface/README.md

 2. Source your ROS related setup.bash files
 3. Run `python habitat_ros/hab_ros_interface.py` to run the node that publishes on habitat sensor reading topics and subscribes to the /cmd_vel topics

-4. Deactivatie Anaconda as you won't need python>=3.6 anymore to interact with the Habitat backend (note that this step is hacky.
-I usally just go inside my ~/.bashrc and comment/uncomment the lines related to Anaconda manually depending on whether or not I need Anaconda)
+4. Deactivate Anaconda as you won't need python>=3.6 anymore to interact with the Habitat back-end (This step is hacky.
+I usually just go inside my ~/.bashrc and comment/uncomment the lines related to Anaconda manually depending on whether or not I need Anaconda)

     ![conda](images/conda.png)

-5. Source your ROS related setup.bash files again and run `roslaunch habitat_interface default.launch` to convert all habitat sensor messages into ROS mssageses (e.g.  numpy image to ROS image).
+5. Source your ROS related setup.bash files again and run `roslaunch habitat_interface default.launch` to convert all habitat sensor messages into ROS messages  (e.g.  numpy image to ROS image).
 This launch file also launches a joystick controller to control the habitat agent along with visualization tools such as rviz, rqt_graph, and image view

 In addition, launch files for running hector_mapping (hector_map.launch) and navigation (move_base.launch) are also included.
 First run default.launch, then run either hector_map.launch or move_base.launch.